An abstract framework for interior-boundary conditions: Abstract

 \section{Abstract}

-In a configuration space whose boundary can be identified with a subset of its interior, a boundary condition can relate the behaviour of a function on the boundary and in the interior.
+In a configuration space whose boundary can be identified with a subset of its interior, a boundary condition can relate the boundary values of a function to its values in the interior.
 Additionally, boundary values can appear as additive perturbations.
-Such boundary conditions have recently provided insight into problems form quantum field theory.
+Such boundary conditions have recently provided insight into problems from quantum field theory.
 We discuss interior-boundary conditions in an abstract setting, with a focus on self-adjoint operators, proving self-adjointness criteria, resolvent formulas, and a classification theorem.